Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-h0XfX5_LLdg.md

 ### Transcript

-> pizza's always the answer see but the thing is i might have pizza tomorrow tomorrow oh yeah tomorrow tomorrow i'm gonna have pizza sure
+> pizza's always the answer see but the thing is I might have pizza tomorrow tomorrow oh yeah tomorrow tomorrow I'm gonna have pizza sure